shub0/tableau_rest_api/README.txt

 The "obj_type" argument takes either u"group" or u"user".
 It is highly recommended that you set your permissions using groups rather than users, and tableau_rest_api often defaults to group where possible on this recommendation. content_type is one of: u"project", u"workbook", or u"datasource".
 Giving the content_type allows for setting only applicable capabilities for the given object.

-GranteeCapabilities(obj_type, luid, content_type=None, tableau_server_version=u"9.2")

-The version matters for GranteeCapabilities, as project capabilities shifted significantly with Tableau Server 9.2.
+TableauRestApi.get_grantee_capabilities_object(obj_type, luid, content_type=None)

 Ex.
 team_group_luid = t.query_group_luid_by_name(u"Team Member")
-team_gcap_obj = GranteeCapabilities(u"group", team_group_luid, content_type=u"project")
+team_gcap_obj = get_grantee_capabilities_object(u"group", team_group_luid, content_type=u"project")

 Internally, tableau_rest_api represents the full set of granteeCapabilities on a content object as a Python list of GranteeCapabilities objects.
 You will see this in some of the code as "gcap_obj_list".
 If you want to pass a single object to a method that takes a list, simply do the [gcap_obj, ] Python syntax.

+In version 2.0 of the library, you must create the GranteeCapabilities object directly like this:

+GranteeCapabilities(obj_type, luid, content_type=None, tableau_server_version=u"9.2")

+The version matters for GranteeCapabilities, as project capabilities shifted significantly with Tableau Server 9.2.

 4.2 Setting Capabilities
 The GranteeCapabilities class has methods for setting capabilities individually, or matching the selectable "roles" in the Tableau Server UI.